Sakamkam Fort

 Sakamkam Fort is a historic fort in Sakamkam, just north of Fujairah City, Emirate of Fujairah, United Arab Emirates.

 The fort, on a hilly position, became ruined, but has now been restored.
 It has a round watchtower, with views of the modern Fujairah City, where Fujairah Fort is located.

 Sakamkam Fort is close to the Fujairah Free Zone, to the east.

+History

+Sakamkam Fort was built in 1879 by Hamad bin Abdullah Al Sharqi, the local headman, on a hill overlooking the Sakamkam area.
+During the 19th century it served principally as a defensive outpost of the nearby Fujairah Fort, monitoring and protecting the surrounding district against raids and tribal conflict.
+The fort was also a focus of village life, where residents gathered to discuss local affairs and where festivals and celebrations were held in the square before it.

+Architecture

+The fort was constructed from local materials - black stone, mud and palm fronds - on an elevated, rocky position.
+It is dominated by a round watchtower commanding a panoramic view over Fujairah City, with two walled enclosures separated by two buildings on its western side.